Closed formula for univariate subresultants in multiple roots: Introduction

-The latter is in fact easier to show than \eqref{sumadoble}, and one can find some more different proofs of it in the literature, see for instance \cite{Bor60,ApJo06,Cha90,Hon99,DTGV04}.
+The interest for having formulas ``in roots'' for subresultants comes from the fact that it is well-known that for $0\leq d\leq \min\{m,n\},\, \Sres_d(f,g)(x)$ is ``the'' polynomial of degree $d$ appearing in the polynomial remainder sequence starting with $f$ and $g,$ and whose last element is $\gcd(f,g).$ In the particular case $g=f',$ the derivative of $f$, the study of the variation of signs of the elements of this sequence in a given interval leads to explicit criteria for computing the number of real roots of $f$ in that interval.
+This is the so-called \emph{Sturm's method} which was actually the main focus of Sylvester's papers in \cite{sylv39,Syl}.
+These results allowed Sylvester to obtain formulas for Sturm's auxiliary functions in terms of the roots of $f$, and these expressions became well-known in his lifetime (see \cite[Art.
+35]{Syl}).

-Note that \eqref{sumasimple} can be considered as a ``Poisson formula'' for the subresultant, as it describes it in terms of the values of $g$ in the roots of $f$:
+Note that \eqref{sumasimple} can be considered as a ``Poisson formula'' for the subresultant, generalizing the well known Poisson formula for resultants as it describes it in terms of the values of $g$ in the roots of $f$:

-but this equality only holds in the case where the roots of $f$ are all simple.
+but this equality only holds in the case where the roots of $f$ are all simple, i.e. when $f$ is squarefree, unlike the classical Poisson formula for resultants.

-Even though there is a long history in the study of the connection between subresultants and Sylvester sums in the simple root case, little is known about extensions when the roots of $f$ and $g$ have multiplicities.
-As noted above, the generalization is not straightforward, since some denominators in the Sylvester sums turn zero in case of root multiplicities.
-In \cite{DKS2013}, it is shown that the generalization of determinantal expressions for subresultants extend straightforwardly to the multiple root case, but only the special cases of $d=1$ and $d=\min\{m, n\}-1$ were treated to obtain a generalized Sylvester sum formula for multiple roots.
-In the recent \cite{DKSV2016}, we considered the extremal case when $f=(x-a)^m$ and $g=(x-b)^n$, and gave formulas for the subresultants in terms of the roots $a$ and $b$.
-The present paper is the first one to give expressions for subresultants of arbitrary polynomials $f$ and $g$ and arbitrary values of $0\leq d\leq \min\{m,n\}$ that are a generalization of the classical Sylvester sums.
+Even though there is a long history in the study of the connection between subresultants and Sylvester sums in the simple root case (see for instance \cite{Bor60,ApJo06,Cha90,Hon99,LaPr01,DTGV04,DHKS07, RoSz11,KS01,KSV16} and the references therein), little is known about extensions when the roots of $f$ and $g$ have multiplicities.
+As noted above, the generalization is not straightforward, since some denominators in the Sylvester sums turn zero in case of root multiplicities, despite the fact that the left hand side of \eqref{sumasimple} is well defined even in these cases.
+The article \cite{DKS2013} describes formulas in terms of the roots of arbitrary polynomials but only for the order $d=1$ and $d=\min\{m, n\}-1$ subresultants, while formulas for the subresultants of any order $d$ but only for the extremal case when $f=(x-a)^m$ and $g=(x-b)^n$ in terms of $a$ and $b$ have been developed in \cite{BDKSV17}.

+The present paper is the first one to give expressions for subresultants of arbitrary polynomials $f$ and $g$ and arbitrary values of $0\leq d\leq \min\{m,n\}$ that are a generalization of the classical Sylvester single sums.